-Database Migration from Version 12 to 13
+Database Migration to Latest Version

-This section covers upgrading the PostgreSQL database from version 12 to version 13.
+This section covers upgrading the PostgreSQL database to the latest version.
 If you are already using PostgreSQL 13, you do not need to perform this migration.

-If you want to upgrade to the latest Uyuni version, you must be using PostgreSQL 13:
+If you want to upgrade to the latest Uyuni version, you must be using PostgreSQL version 12 or 13, depending on the underlying operating system:

-• If you are running openSUSE Leap 15.3, use PostgreSQL 12.
+- If you are running SLES 15 SP3, use PostgreSQL 13. - If you are running Leap 15.2, use PostgreSQL 12.